YanChen-Emily/Deep-Learning-Stanford-CS230/practical aspects about deep learning.md

 $$ difference = \frac {\mid\mid grad - gradapprox \mid\mid_2}{\mid\mid grad \mid\mid_2 + \mid\mid gradapprox \mid\mid_2} \tag{2}$$

 If this difference is small (say less than  $10^{-7}$ ), you can be quite confident that you have computed your gradient correctly.
 Otherwise, there may be a mistake in the gradient computation.

+- Gradient checking verifies closeness between the gradients from backpropagation and the numerical approximation of the gradient (computed using forward propagation).

+- Gradient checking is slow, so we don't run it in every iteration of training.
+You would usually run it only to make sure your code is correct, then turn it off and use backprop for the actual learning process.